FredGlozman/FortissimoAcademyWebsite/README.md

 ## Content Description
 - This repository contains the .html, .css and .js files which form the academy's website.
-- Image files and other graphic content has been ommited from this repository in order to conserve space
+- Image files and other graphic content has been ommited from this repository

 ## To view the website: http://www.academyfortissimo.com